Reporting Tips

 For each report, someone has to log into the ERP system, configure filters and parameters, run the query, export the data to Excel or CSV, reformat the output so it matches the established template, add formulas or conditional formatting, review the result for obvious errors, and distribute it via email or a shared drive.
 Conservatively, this process takes 30 to 90 minutes per report when everything goes smoothly.

 Multiply that across 80 reports per month, and you are looking at 40 to 120 hours of staff time — every single month — devoted exclusively to report production.
 That is the equivalent of one full-time employee whose entire job is copying data from one system, pasting it into another, and reformatting it.
-In a mid-market organization paying a financial analyst $75,000 to $95,000 annually (fully loaded with benefits), this labor cost alone represents $75,000 to $95,000 per year spent on work that automation can eliminate almost entirely.
+In a mid-market organization paying a financial analyst $75,000 to $95,000 annually (fully loaded with benefits), this labor cost alone represents $75,000 to $95,000 per year spent on work that automation can substantially reduce.

 And these are conservative figures.
 They do not include the time spent answering follow-up questions about the data, re-running reports when someone requests a different date range, or the hours your senior accountants spend on reporting instead of the analytical work they were actually hired to do.